clundstedt225/CppNetworkedDungeon/README.md

 # C++ Networked Dungeon Team Project

-This was an open ended team project for a Networking class at NHTI.
+This was an open-ended team project for a Networking class at NHTI.
+Our focus was getting a C++ socket-based networking project up and running for the first time rather than just the game logic itself.

-For our project, me and my teammate wanted to try and create a basic text based game using what we had learned that semester about C++ and Sockets.
+For our project, I and my teammate wanted to try and create a basic text-based game using what we had learned that semester about C++ and Sockets.
 Other teams worked on networked programs of their choosing such as a chat room, or tic-tac-toe for example.
-We ended up settling on a dungeon crawler type game where you choose your class, and can run in to various types of enemies.
+We ended up settling on a dungeon crawler-type game where you choose your class, and can run into various types of enemies.

 Project Team:
 - Connor Lundstedt